 A correspondence or "home study" course is one for which the school provides instructional materials and exams for students who don't physically attend classes at the school and who are studying independently.
 When a student completes a portion of the materials, he takes the related exam and returns it to the school for grading.
 If the course uses video cassettes or discs, it is a correspondence course unless the school provides the same instruction to students who physically attend the school that year.
-Because of the HERA, telecommunications courses are no longer considered correspondence courses.
+Distance education courses are not considered correspondence courses.